yaojianpin/acts/README.md

           // do somthing else
 ```

-The inputs can also be set by starting the workflow.
+The vars can also be set by starting the workflow.

 ```rust,no_run
 use acts::{Engine, Vars, Workflow};